 Eligible participants may also roll over assets from the qualified plans of their immediately preceding employer (or from a conduit IRA solely containing such assets and earnings).
-Rollovers into the Plan for 2022 totaled \$369 thousand.
+Rollovers into the Plan for 2024 and 2023 totaled \$2.0 million and \$1.3 million, respectively, and none of the rollovers were transferred from the United States Steel Corporation Plan for Employee Pension Benefits.

-- e.
-Notes receivable from participants The loan program enables participants to borrow up to 50 percent of the value of their vested account (other than the Retirement Account) subject to certain provisions.
-The maximum loan amount is \$50,000 and the minimum loan amount is \$500 (prior to January 1, 2022 \$1,000).
-Prior to 2022, amounts in the former employer profit sharing account were included in loan eligibility, maximum loan available, and as a source of loan proceeds.
+e.
+Notes receivable from participants - The loan program enables participants to borrow up to 50 percent of the value of their vested account (other than the Retirement Account) subject to certain provisions.
+The maximum loan amount is \$50,000 and the minimum loan amount is \$500.
 Repayments of loans are made in level monthly installments over a period of not less than twelve months or more than 60 months.
 A maximum of one loan can be outstanding at any one time.
-The interest rate on loans is the Prime Rate as provided by Reuters as of market close on the last business day of the prior month plus one percent (prior to January 1, 2022 the Prime Rate as provided by the Wall Street Journal on the first business day of the month of the loan origination plus two percent) and remains fixed for the duration of the loan.
-The loans bear interest at rates that range from 4.25 to 9.25 percent on loans outstanding December 31, 2022.
-Prepayment of the entire outstanding at that time becomes subject to taxation.
-Loans are recorded at net realizable value in the financial statements. - f.
-Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan.
+The interest rate on loans is the Prime Rate as provided by Reuters as of market close on the last business day of the prior month plus one percent and remains fixed for the duration of the loan.
+The loans bear interest at rates that range from 4.25 to 9.50 percent on loans outstanding at December 31, 2024.
+Prepayment of the entire outstanding loan can be made at any time without penalty.
+When payments are not timely received, the loan amount outstanding at that time becomes subject to taxation.
+Loans are recorded at net realizable value in the financial statements.